 The faculty councils make decisions on the curricula, and the curricula are valid always for three academic years.
 Currently all teaching is arranged according to the 2020–2023 curricula.
 Get to know the curriculum of your doctoral programme right at the beginning of your studies and plan your studies using the instructions on the Planning your doctoral studies page.

 Teaching for the coming academic year is published in Sisu and Courses as a rule by the end of June.
-However, due to the coronavirus situation, the teaching programmes for the academic year 2021–2022 will be published on an exceptional schedule: the teaching programmes for the autumn term will be published by the end of July and for the spring term by the end of November.
 Final teaching programmes contain information on the schedules, facilities, teachers, languages of instruction, methods of completion and enrolment.
-For more information on teaching and enrolment, please see page Teaching and course registration for doctoral candidates.
+For more information on teaching and enrolment, please see page Teaching and course registration for doctoral researchers.